 How to Use Robots to Teach Coding

-One robot toy that can help teach coding is the screen-free KIBO robot.
+One robot that is easy for educators to teach coding and for young learners to learn coding is the screen-free KIBO robot.
 KIBO offers an inviting, engaging platform for children to start their journey into creating with code through physical wooden programming blocks.
 This physical way to code gives children control over the robot’s movements, sounds, and sensors, allowing them to express their imaginations with code.

-Here are three ways you can use robots to teach coding, computer science, engineering, STEAM skills, and computational thinking to young children in any learning environment.
+So, can kids learn coding with robotics this young?
+Yes!
+Here are three simple ways you can use robots to teach coding, computer science, engineering, STEAM skills, and computational thinking to young children in any learning environment..

 [# 1] Coding Teaches the Literacy of the 21st Century

-Not every child needs to become a computer programmer, but coding gives children the tools to create and participate in a culture, society, and working world increasingly structured by computers.
+Not Not every child needs to become a computer programmer, but coding gives children the tools to create and participate in a culture, society, and working world increasingly structured by computers.
 Teaching children to code gives them fluency in a new set of tools for self-expression.
+Regardless of the child’s age, you can use coding robots from 4 year olds to 7 year olds to even 10 year olds.
+Keep reading to learn some easy ways to use robots to teach coding to elementary school students.

 Let’s tell a story!